zeroasiccorp/umi/README.md

 ### 3.3.6 End of Message (EOM)

-The EOM bit is reserved for signal layer user to indicate transfer of the last word in a message.
+The EOM bit is reserved for UMI signal layer and is used to track the transfer of the last word in a message.

 ### 3.3.7 End of Frame (EOF)

-The EOF bit indicates that this transaction is the last one in a sequence of related UMI transactions.
+The EOF bit can be used to indicate the last message in a sequence of related UMI transactions.
 Use of the EOF bit at an endpoint is optional and implementation specific.

 ### 3.3.8 Error Code (ERR[1:0])